crm416/crm416.github.io/_posts/2014-07-20-khanquest.md

 {% anchor h2 %}KhanQuest{% endanchor %}

 This year, my colleague [Zach Gotsch](https://github.com/zgotsch) rallied a few of us together on Thursday evening around a simple idea: take Khan Academy's core learning mechanics and philosophies, and wrap them within a fantasy video game (think _Pokemon_ meets _Final Fantasy_ meets _Harry Potter_).
-The team consisted of myself, Zach, [Joel Burget](http://joelburget.com/), [Desmond Brand](http://desmondbrand.com/), [Jack Toole](https://github.com/jacktoole1), and [Michelle Todd](https://twitter.com/himichelletodd), with a special shoutout to [Elizabeth Lin](http://www.elizabethylin.com/about/) for lending her (unreal) design skills.
+The team consisted of myself, Zach, [Joel Burget](http://joelburget.com/healthy-hackathon/), [Desmond Brand](http://desmondbrand.com/), [Jack Toole](https://github.com/jacktoole1), and [Michelle Todd](https://twitter.com/himichelletodd), with a special shoutout to [Elizabeth Lin](http://www.elizabethylin.com/about/) for lending her (unreal) design skills.

-After a few solid days of hacking, we demoed **"KhanQuest"** (note: we like "Khan" puns around here).
-All the code is available on [GitHub](https://github.com/Khan/KAQuest), if you're interested.
+After a few solid days of hacking, we demoed **"KhanQuest"**.
+All the code is available on [GitHub](https://github.com/Khan/KAQuest); if you prefer games to code, you can click through and play immediately (at your own risk) @ [this link](khan.github.io/KhanQuest/).
+It's totally imperfect, and we love it.

 The core plot line: our beloved Salman Khan has been kidnapped by an evil warlock (I think?), and it's your job as the trusty delivery boy/girl (who happens to look like some sort of mage) to save him, learning the requisite magic along the way.

-Here's an extended screencast:
+Here's an extended screencast (with commentary):

 <div style="text-align: center">
-<iframe src="//player.vimeo.com/video/101273457" width="500" height="368" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/101366825" width="500" height="368" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-_(Confession: I had to crop out 30-seconds of me struggling with a basic geometry problem, which accounts for the flicker around 2:10.)_
+_(Confession: I had to crop out ~30 seconds of me struggling with a basic geometry problem around 3:10.)_

 {% anchor h3 %}Game Mechanics{% endanchor %}